 Sometimes we do unusual events in which the process differs from what is described below.
 If that's the case, any announcements about those events will describe the process.
 But for most events, here's how it works:

 We get a lot of requests for the small number of spots we usually offer per weekend--enough to fill all the seats many, many times over.
 We used to give people reservations first-come, first-served, but it mostly meant that whoever woke up earliest got the spots.
 So, we started randomizing the process of assigning reservations.

 When reservations open up, we send an email to our mailing list, post it on our Twitter feed, and post it on the blog.
 We typically open up reservation requests for a two or three-day period about one and a half or two weeks before the events.
-As an example, we did dinners on January 27 and 28, 2012.
-We accepted reservation requests from Tuesday, January 10 through Thursday, January 12.

 We can often accommodate many dietary restrictions, but please understand that we are a tiny restaurant serving a fixed menu to very few people.
 We don't have extra items on hand to substitute, so accommodating restrictions means making things especially for a particular diner.
 We usually send out and post a tentative menu when we announce dinners, and you can assume that we won't be able to accommodate you if there are several things on the menu that you don't eat.
 We do occasionally put on dinners that are entirely vegetarian and where we can accommodate nearly any restrictions, but other than those events we generally can't accommodate vegetarians or vegans.
 We can sometimes accommodate pescatarians, or those who don't eat fish, but it varies.